 Nucleophile is a word used to refer to substances that tend to donate electron pairs to electrophiles in order to form chemical bonds with them.
-Any ion or molecule having an electron pair which is free or a pi bond containing two electrons have the ability to behave like nucleophiles.
+Any ion or molecule having an electron pair which is free or a pi bond containing two electrons has the ability to behave like nucleophiles.

 What is a Nucleophile?

-Nucleophiles are basically electron rich species which have the ability to donate electron pairs, as discussed earlier.
+Nucleophiles are basically electron-rich species which have the ability to donate electron pairs, as discussed earlier.
 Because of this electron pair donating tendency, all nucleophiles are Lewis Bases.

 The word ‘nucleophile’ can be split into two parts, namely nucleus and philos.
 Philos is the Greek word for ‘love’.
 Therefore, nucleophiles can be thought of as Nucleus Loving species.
-These nucleophiles may have either a negative, or a neutral charge.
+These nucleophiles may have either a negative or a neutral charge.

 Some terminologies regarding nucleophiles are discussed below.

 - The nucleophilic nature of a species describes the affinity of the species to the positively charged nucleus.

 - Nucleophilicity is a word used to compare the nucleophilic character of different nucleophiles in question.
 It can also be called the nucleophile strength of a species.

 - Nucleophilic substitution is a type of reaction that occurs when an electron-rich nucleophile selectively attacks a positively charged (or a partially positively charged) atom in a molecule and replaces a leaving group by bonding with the positively charged species.